A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

-\begin{flushright} Section Editors: \\Marco Drewes, Fedor Bezrukov, George Fuller \end{flushright} Neutrino states that are considered ``sterile'' can (by definition) not feel any of the known forces of nature except gravity.
+Neutrino states that are considered ``sterile'' can (by definition) not feel any of the known forces of nature except gravity.
 That is, they carry no charges and are singlets under all gauge groups of the Standard Model.
 In order to compose the observed DM, they must, however, have some interactions with other particles in order to be produced in the early Universe.
 One can roughly distinguish three different ways how this can be realized. \begin{itemize}

 \item The sterile states can be produced via the weak interaction if they mix with ordinary neutrinos.
 This mixing occurs very generically because there is no a priori reason why the neutrino mass and interaction eigenstates should be aligned in flavor space.
 If the observed neutrino masses are generated via the (type-I) seesaw mechanism (see section~\ref{sub:seesaw} for details), then there is definitely mixing between active and sterile neutrinos.
 Production mechanisms that are based on this mixing are described in sections~\ref{sec:5.thermalproduction} and~\ref{Sec:ThermalProduction}.